Scrivener07/Python-Koans/C00/README.md

 When all the tests pass, you’ll know you’ve provided a correct solution.

 Here is a general outline of steps you will follow:
-1. Read the lesson material on Canvas.
+1. Read the lesson material on provided by your instructor.
 2. Download and open the provided exercise files in your code editor.
 3. Complete each challenge in `exercise.py`.
 4. Run the unit tests in VS Code or on the command line.
 5. Fix any errors and repeat until all tests pass.
-6. Submit your `exercise.py` assignment file.
+6. Submit your `exercise.py` file.

 ---